 About the Chuckanut Writers Conference

-The 2018 Chuckanut Writers Conference is the eighth annual event hosted by Whatcom Community College and Village Books in beautiful Bellingham, Washington.
+The 2019 Chuckanut Writers Conference is the ninth annual event hosted by Whatcom Community College and Village Books in beautiful Bellingham, Washington.
 At the conference, you'll find the resources and encouragement you need to turn inspiration into action.
 The conference includes two days of breakout sessions, author panels, keynote addresses, and readings, as well as additional options pre- and post-conference.

 To connect with the conference on social media, follow us on Facebook and Instagram.
 To receive conference updates, including news about discounts and exclusive early announcements about faculty for upcoming conferences, please sign-up to receive our e-newsletter.

 About Whatcom Community College

 Whatcom Community College in Bellingham, WA, is regularly recognized as one of the top 150 community colleges in the nation by the Aspen Institute.
 The College, a destination for cybersecurity, healthcare and business studies, offers a four-year bachelor of applied science degree, transfer degrees, career preparation, online courses and community education classes.
 WCC’s accomplished faculty and staff serve 11,000 students annually.
 For more information, visit whatcom.edu.